CF20852/LilyGo-SIM7000-Adafruit-IO-Client/README.md

 For the full set of SIM7000 documentation see: https://simcom.ee/documents/?dir=SIM7000x

+NB:  The SIM7000x documents made publicly available by SIMCom may not be up-to-date.

 I used the TinyGSM library code as a starting point for this program.
 But the only functions from that library that this program uses are the GPS-related functions.
 I used a trial-and-error process to figure out what AT commands are necessary to bring the SIM7000